 Gaming taxes and premiums.
-Gaming taxes and premiums decreased by 79.5% from HK\$16.75 billion in 2019 to HK\$3.43 billion in 2020.
-The decrease was commensurate with the 82.0% decrease in casino revenues.
+Gaming taxes and premiums increased by 41.8% from HK\$3.43 billion in 2020 to HK\$4.86 billion in 2021.
+The increase was driven by the increase in casino revenues.
 WRM is subject to a 35% gaming tax on gross gaming win.
 In addition, WRM is also required to pay 4% of its gross gaming win as contributions for public development and social facilities.

 Staff costs.
-Staff costs decreased by 19.1% from HK\$5.23 billion in 2019 to HK\$4.23 billion in 2020.
-The decrease was mainly due to the implementation of cost saving initiatives undertaken as a result of the COVID-19 Pandemic, including the consumption by employees of paid time off and unpaid voluntary time off.
+Staff costs decreased by 2.3% from HK\$4.23 billion in 2020 to HK\$4.13 billion in 2021.
+The decrease was mainly due to the implementation of cost saving initiatives undertaken as a result of the COVID-19 Pandemic.

 Other operating expenses.
-Other operating expenses decreased by 53.8% from HK\$4.86 billion in 2019 to HK\$2.25 billion in 2020.
-The decrease was primarily due to the COVID-19 Pandemic and the implementation of certain cost containment initiatives by management, with decreases in advertising and promotion expenditures, operating supplies and equipment costs, repairs and maintenance costs, and other expenses, as well as decreases in business volume related expenses such as license fees and cost of sales, partially offset by the increase in provision for credit losses.
-The provision for credit losses increased from HK\$44.5 million in 2019 to HK\$237.6 million in 2020.
-The increase was primarily due to the impact of historical collection patterns and expectations of current and future collection trends in the light of the COVID-19 Pandemic, as well as the specific review of customer accounts, on our estimated credit loss for the respective years.
+Other operating expenses increased by 17.8% from HK\$2.25 billion in 2020 to HK\$2.65 billion in 2021, driven mainly by increases in advertising and promotions expenditures, licenses fees, operating supplies and equipment costs, utilities and fuel and other expenses, partially offset by the decrease in provision for credit losses.
+The provision for credit losses decreased from HK\$237.6 million in 2020 to HK\$185.0 million in 2021, primarily due to the impact of historical collection patterns and expectations of current and future collection trends, as well as the specific review of customer accounts, on our estimated credit loss for the respective years.

 Depreciation.
-Depreciation decreased by 0.2% from HK\$2,922.5 million in 2019 to HK\$2,915.4 million in 2020.
-The decrease is primarily due to the decrease in depreciation of right-of-use assets as a result of termination of certain lease contracts during 2020.
+Depreciation decreased by 10.0% from HK\$2.92 billion in 2020 to HK\$2.62 billion in 2021.
+The decrease was primarily driven by the result of certain assets at both Wynn Palace and Wynn Macau being fully depreciated.

 Property charges and other.
-Property charges and other increased from HK\$34.0 million in 2019 to HK\$186.2 million in 2020.
-Amounts in each year primarily represent the gain/loss on the sale of equipment as well as costs related to assets retired or abandoned as a result of renovating certain assets of the Group in response to customer preferences and changes in market demand.
+Property charges and other decreased from HK\$186.2 million in 2020 to HK\$104.4 million in 2021.
+The decrease was mainly driven by the decrease in net loss on the sale of equipment as well as costs related to assets retired or abandoned.
+The decrease was partially offset by an increase in other contingency expenses.

-As a result of the foregoing, total operating costs and expenses decreased by 56.3%, from HK\$29.80 billion in 2019 to HK\$13.01 billion in 2020.
+As a result of the foregoing, total operating costs and expenses increased by 10.5%, from HK\$13.01 billion in 2020 to HK\$14.38 billion in 2021.